Alfred Oliver Pollard

-Alfred Oliver Pollard (4 May 1893 – 4 December 1960) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He later became a prolific author of crime and mystery books.
+Alfred Oliver Pollard, (4 May 1893 – 4 December 1960) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+He later became a prolific author of crime and mystery books, usually credited as Captain A. O. Pollard.

 Military service

 Pollard was born in Wallington, Surrey, and was educated at St. Olave's Grammar School and Merchant Taylors' School, 1906–1908.
 He had volunteered for service in the British Army on 8 August 1914, enlisting in the Honourable Artillery Company (HAC).
 Up to that date, he had worked as a clerk at an insurance company.

 He spent most of the First World War on the Western Front and was twice wounded, on both occasions returning to his unit after recovering.
 In September 1915 while a sergeant, he received the Distinguished Conduct Medal (DCM) for bravery in Sanctuary Wood, in the Ypres Salient.
 In January 1916 he was commissioned as a second lieutenant in the Honourable Artillery Company, twice earning the Military Cross (MC) before he was awarded the VC for the following action:

-On 29 April 1917 at Gavrelle, France, the troops of various units had become disorganised owing to the heavy casualties from shell fire and a subsequent determined attack with very strong forces caused further confusion and retirement.
+"On 29 April 1917 at Gavrelle, France, the troops of various units had become disorganised owing to the heavy casualties from shell fire and a subsequent determined attack with very strong forces caused further confusion and retirement.
 Second Lieutenant Pollard realised the seriousness of the situation and with only four men he started a counter-attack with bombs, pressing it home until he had broken the enemy attack and regained all that had been lost and much ground in addition.
-This officer's splendid example inspired courage into every man who saw him.
+This officer's splendid example inspired courage into every man who saw him."

 Pollard's bravery during the war earned him the highest (and largest number of) awards to a soldier in his unit.
 He received his VC and MC and bar at Buckingham Palace on 21 July 1917.

 His Victoria Cross is held by the Honourable Artillery Company in London, with a copy on display in its Medal Room.